 Nazi social policies were strongly influenced by the eugenics movement.
-Eugenics was a social theory popular with many scientists, philosophers, academics and writers in the early 20th century.
+Eugenics was a social theory popular among many scientists, philosophers, academics and writers in the early 20th century.
 Their fundamental belief was that human populations could be improved through manipulation of their genetic make-up.
 In other words, a society could achieve positive outcomes – like increased productivity or reductions in crime – if it removed unhealthy or ‘undesirable’ genetic elements.
 Many governments had experimented with eugenics-driven policies long before the Nazis came to power.
 More than 64,000 Americans with mental illnesses were forcibly sterilised between the 1890s and 1924.
 Other countries – such as Japan, Canada, Australia, Sweden, France and Switzerland – also dabbled in eugenics-based policies in the 1920s and 1930s.

 Hitler, other Nazis and some German academics were also avid believers in eugenic pseudo-science.
 They thought of German society as a sick organism, its bloodstream contaminated by degenerate and undesirable elements.
 Those ‘contaminating’ Germany were the racially impure, the physically disabled, the mentally infirm, the criminally minded and the sexually aberrant.
 The Nazis believed the state should intervene to improve the health of its society – first to identify its contaminating elements, then to restrict their growth, then to eliminate them.
 This required difficult and unpalatable policies – but the Nazis justified it with eugenics theories and references to social Darwinism (the ‘survival of the fittest’).

 The first Nazi eugenics policy, the Law for the Prevention of Hereditarily-Diseased Offspring, was passed in July 1933, six months after Hitler became chancellor.
 It required German doctors to register all genetically-related illnesses, in all patients other than women over 45.
 Examples of reportable cases were mental retardation, schizophrenia, manic-depression, blindness and deafness, or other severe physical deformities.
 Even chronic alcoholism could be considered a genetic disorder, at the doctor’s discretion.
 The law also set up ‘hereditary health courts’, comprised of two physicians and a lawyer.
 These courts examined individual cases and ruled whether patients should be “rendered incapable of procreation” (surgically sterilised).